 “Sure.
 I get it.
 The information's been out there, but the people who need it most still don't get it.”

 “And they won't.
 Unless you get Fox to put it out there, but you know that's not going to happen.
 I'm sorry.
-I see how important this is to you.
+I can see how important this is to you.
 I wish there was more I could do.
-Before we wrap, is there anything you’d like to add.”
+Before we wrap, is there anything you’d like to add?”

 “No, I think you have the basics.
 Except, and I’ll leave it at this: We’ve figured out that addicts don’t have to hit rock bottom to finally decide to enter recovery.
 They only need a moment of lucidity powerful enough for them to realize that they are killing themselves.
-There a large part of this country that’s addicted to fear.
-It controls the way they live, the way they vote, the way they treat the people they’ve been taught to fear.
-Let’s hope America has it’s moment of lucidity, because rock bottom will come with unbridled violence and race wars.
-And let’s hope that when that moment of lucidity comes, there will be a bed available, before it all collapses.”
+There's a large part of this country that’s addicted to fear.
+It controls the way they live, the way they vote, the way they think about, even treat the people they’ve been taught to fear.
+Let’s hope America has it’s own moment of lucidity, because rock bottom will come with unbridled violence and race wars.
+And let’s hope that when that moment of lucidity comes, there will be a bed available for us, before it all collapses.”